 As long as you created a unique password, your Fitbit account is secure and you can disregard any password-related emails that you didn't initiate.
 We don’t recommend marking these emails as spam however, since doing so may prevent you from receiving legitimate Fitbit email in the future.

 I think the email address of my Fitbit account has been changed.
 What should I do?

 As part of an account takeover, attackers sometimes change the email address associated with the accounts that they access.
 Contact Fitbit Customer Support and we'll reset your account if needed.

 As previously mentioned, even with your username and password an attacker cannot access your credit card details.

 Why don’t you offer multi-factor authentication?

-Customers using “Log in with Google” can make use of multi-factor authentication today.
-We are also working on native multi-factor authentication for Fitbit.com accounts.
+Customers using “Log in with Google” can use multi-factor authentication.
+We're working on adding native multi-factor authentication for fitbit.com accounts.